 What can you see when snorkelling at Kirra Reef?

 From the surface, we mostly saw a dark shape contrasting with the light colour of the sand.
 Kirra Reef only revealed when we were a couple of meters deep.

 When we snorkelled Kirra Reef, we saw a few anemone fish, including a clownfish, pufferfish, one moray eel and one wobbegong shark.
 Plus a few colourful fish and a huge school of small baitfish.
 Here are some photos taken while free diving:

 Where is Kirra Reef?

 Kirra Reef is approximately 400 meters away from Kirra Beach, near Coolangatta.
+It’s on the Gold Coast, one of the most popular destinations in Australia.
 It takes 1h15 minutes to drive there from Brisbane when there is no traffic.

 It took us about 20 minutes to swim out to Kirra Reef and find it, without rushing as we didn’t want to start the dive tired.
 It’s a good idea to swim as a group in a horizontal line a few metres away from each other, rather than to follow your buddies in a line.
 That way, you will increase your chances of finding the reef as it isn’t large.

 Have you been to Kirra Reef for snorkelling or scuba diving?
 Please share your experience in the comments below!

 Did you like this post about Kirra Reef?
 Add it to your Pinterest board: